turingcell/turingcell/README.md

 ![tape_of_RSM](img/RSM.png)

-What is Replicated State Machine?
+What is Replicated State Machine (RSM)?

-Replicated State Machines, abbr.
-RSM:

-Based on the distributed consensus algorithm (for example, by combining infinite Paxos instances sequentially, for more information about this topic please refer 《[Paxos Made Easy](https://github.com/turingcell/paxos-made-easy)》), to build a consensus, high-available and fault-tolerant distributed infinitely-long instruction tape.
+&emsp;Based on the distributed consensus algorithm (for example, by combining infinite Paxos instances sequentially, for more information about this topic please refer to 《[Paxos Made Easy](https://github.com/turingcell/paxos-made-easy)》), to build a consensus, high-available and fault-tolerant distributed infinitely-long instruction tape.
 Several state machine executors with the same initial state execute the instructions on the tape sequentially.
 If each instruction on the tape is mathematically deterministic, then it is certain that when all state machine executors finish the execution of a same instruction at the same position on the tape, the internal state of all state machines must be the same.
 This model is called the "replicated state machines model".
-The essence of the replication state machine is to obtain a consensus, high-available and fault-tolerant distributed state machine through a consensus, high-available and fault-tolerant, infinitely long distributed instruction tape.
+The essence of the replication state machine is to obtain a consensus, high-available and fault-tolerant distributed state machine through a consensus, high-available and fault-tolerant distributed infinitely-long instruction tape.

 Definition of the mathematical deterministic function 𝘮𝘥𝑓: